IWU-CS253/project-tree/docs/iteration_report_2.md

 Next Iteration
 ------------------------

- - Grace will finish creating the home page/do additional styling of the Indivdual Tree Pages
+ - Grace will finish creating the home page/do additional styling of the Individual Tree Pages and work on implementing features to delete relationships
  - Jeff will figure out how to Create Multiple Trees
  - Josh will work on implementing Implicit Relationship Types into the Tree Pages
  - Zach will add in Relationship Descriptions